jayo-exe/tuberyeets/README.md

 _Unlike_ the aforementioned delivery service, TuberYeets is more about throwing stuff at VTubers.

 TuberYeets is an **application** that runs entirely on your own machine.

+<a name="disclaimer"></a>
+#### Disclaimer

+Along with the above, TuberYeets is also **experimental software** in an early state of development.
+It will have bugs, it might break sometimes, and it is possible that core features or data structures could change, rendering effects you've previously set up unusable!

+Wherever possible I'll aim to create some tool or process to convert existing Trigger Profiles to conform to any data changes to avoid issues

 <a name="what-isnt-tuberyeets"></a>
 ### What isn't TuberYeets?